Colliers looks at the year that has been and what is in store for all sectors of the property market in the year to come

 demand will drive business over the 2020/21 summer period, particularly in Auckland as it

-hosts the 36th America’s Cup Regatta series in Q1 2021.
+hosts the 36th America’s Cup Regatta series in Q1 2021. - Hotel sector will weather the storm

 Whilst disruption will continue to impact the sector in the short term, the majority of hotel owners remain well capitalised and in a strong position to ride out the global pandemic.
 Despite overall revenue & returns having fallen from historical highs in 2019, hotel yields are anticipated to remain firm for quality assets on the back of lower cost of capital and continued demand for prime, well-located strategic assets.
-Transactional activity is likely to remain subdued as hotel assets are tightly held, although we are likely to see increasing activity in H2 2021, particularly for assets most impacted by a lack of inbound international demand.
+Transactional activity is likely to remain subdued as hotel assets are tightly held, although we are likely to see increasing activity in H2 2021, particularly for assets most impacted by a lack of inbound international demand. - Dairy farm property prices to stabilise

 Prices for dairy farm properties are expected to stabilise over the next 12 months following a sustained period of reduced confidence, limited access to bank finance and increased environmental oversight.
 The industry has shown strong resilience in the face of the Covid-19 pandemic and there is a general sentiment among dairy farm purchasers that the industry is as good a place as any for their capital.
-We anticipate that sales volumes will improve this year, now that values have stabilised.
+We anticipate that sales volumes will improve this year, now that values have stabilised. - Forestry land value to strengthen

 Forestry land and mid-rotation tree crop has continued to attract significant investment in 2020 and we expect this to continue into 2021.
 With carbon now pushing through $35/NZU there is continued interest in land suitable for carbon farming and with the change in liability rule for all post-1989 forestland registered in the ETS the risks in these investments are now significantly reduced.
-We expect to see a further firming of values in 2021 for forestry land classes.
+We expect to see a further firming of values in 2021 for forestry land classes. - Growth of Kiwifruit industry

 The Kiwifruit industry continues to be fuelled by syndication and investor demand.
 Future prices and fundamentals appear strong with transaction numbers limited by availability.
 Development in secondary locations becomes more prevalent as land availability diminishes.